hirl-team/HCSC/README.md

 ### Roadmap
 - [2022/02/01] The initial release!
 We release all source code for pre-training and downstream evaluation.
 We release three pre-trained ResNet-50 models: 200 epochs (single-crop), 200 epochs (multi-crop) and 400 epochs (single-crop, batch size: 256).
 - [2022/03/03] More checkpoints released!
 We update the 400 epochs single-crop model (with 71.0 linear classification accuracy, 64.1 KNN accuracy) and add two new pre-trained ResNet-50 models: 400 epochs (multi-crop, batch size: 256) and 800 epochs (single-crop, batch size: 256).
+- [2022/03/22] 800 epochs multi-crop model (batch size: 256) released!
+This pre-trained model achieves 74.2 linear classification accuracy and 70.6 KNN accuracy.

 ### TODO
 - [x] Finish the pre-training of 400 epochs ResNet-50 models (multi-crop) and release.
-- [ ] Finish the pre-training of 800 epochs ResNet-50 models (single- & multi-crop) and release.
+- [x] Finish the pre-training of 800 epochs ResNet-50 models (single- & multi-crop) and release.
 - [ ] Support Vision Transformer backbones.
 - [ ] Pre-train Vision Transformers with HCSC and release model weights under various configurations.